agnescameron/blog/_posts/2024-12-12-satellite.md

 layout: post
 title:  "tracking mining with multispectral satellite imagery"
 author: agnes cameron
-date:  2025-01-01
+date:  2025-01-10
 description: writeup of research project for Bellingcat
 tags: satellite, mining
-status: draft
+status: published
 image: '/img/bellingcat/tayan-full-2.png'
 ---

-*This is a writeup of research into using satellite imagery to track mining operations, funded as part of Bellingcat's [2024 Technical Writing Fellowship](https://www.bellingcat.com/become-a-2024-bellingcat-technical-writing-fellow/), and is a more in-depth version of a [short guide]() published on their online platform.
-The accompanying Band Ratio Explorer tool is available [here](https://ee-agnesfcameron.projects.earthengine.app/view/band-ratio-explorer)*
+*This is a writeup of research into using satellite imagery to track mining operations, funded as part of Bellingcat's [2024 Technical Writing Fellowship](https://www.bellingcat.com/become-a-2024-bellingcat-technical-writing-fellow/), and is a more in-depth version of a [short guide](https://www.bellingcat.com/resources/2025/01/10/satellite-imagery-bands-guide/) published on their online platform.
+The accompanying Band Ratio Explorer tool is available [here](https://bellingcat-ee.projects.earthengine.app/view/multispectral-satellite-imagery-explorer).
+This guide is intended as an overview of my research, and a starting point for these techniques.*

 <figure class="fullwidth">
 	<img src="{{ '/img/bellingcat/tayan-full-2.png' | prepend: site.baseurl }}" alt="main"/>
 	<span class="mainnote">a false colour satellite image of bauxite mines (yellow) near the Kapuas river, West Kalimantan (Google Earth Engine / Landsat 8)</span>
 </figure>

 Satellite images we encounter on platforms like Google Earth are typically rendered in 'true colour', which emulates how a scene might look when viewed with the naked eye.
 This rendering mode is natural, and is useful for producing images where the contents are easily recognisable.